FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 <br><br>

 <h3>Generic import preview</h3>
+Use this option to update a preview.
+Before you choose this option select in the filelist which files to update.<br>
+In this dialog select which preview to update.
+Optionally rotate and or crop.<br>
+When you click on <b>Execute</b> browse to the folder containing the previews.
+The previews should have<br>
-This does the opposite as the previous option does.
-It should be possible to import the previews created with the previous option.<br>
+the same base name as the raw files.
+Typically they are created by the previous option.<br>
 <img src="ExifToolGUI_V652_files/genericimportpreview.jpg">
 <br>
 <br>